Zoë Towns

 Executive Director

-Before joining FWD.us, Zoë was the Criminal Justice Project Director at the Pew Charitable Trusts where she collaborated with state leaders, administrators, practitioners and advocates on legislative reforms to reduce prison populations in Mississippi, Oregon, Utah, Louisiana, and elsewhere.
-Earlier in her career, Zoë was the inaugural director of The Bronx Freedom Fund, which housed a pioneering bail fund in the South Bronx providing relief to people facing criminal charges and a bond fund supporting immigrants in deportation proceedings.
+Prior to her role at FWD.us, Zoë served as the Criminal Justice Project Director at the Pew Charitable Trusts.
+There, she partnered with state officials, system administrators, practitioners, and advocates to advance legislative reforms aimed at reducing prison populations in states including Mississippi, Oregon, Utah, and Louisiana.
+Earlier in her career, she was the founding director of The Bronx Freedom Fund, which operated a pioneering bail fund in the South Bronx to support individuals facing criminal charges, as well as a bond fund assisting immigrants in deportation proceedings.